thetechcatalyst/CE9-projects/README.md

 This is a calculator for use on screen on the DX80.

 Currently this is in early BETA with very limited features.

+### Camera Mode Toggle

+The camera mode toggle application is for SX80 codecs running CE 9.3 or later.
+This code will allow you toggle between Speaker Track and Presenter Track with only a single touch of the screen.

+Typically the Camera settings are inside a menu and are not 100% intuitive for all users.
+There is also the optional "Disconnect_Camera_Reset.js" script that will set the codec back to Speaker Track after t call concludes so the Systems is ready for the next user and the user knows what to expect.